-Alimony also known as spousal support can provide you with funds to maintain your standard as you transition out of the marriage.
-If you believe you should be awarded alimony you would need to show the court that you are in need of these payments and that your spouse is able to pay them.
-The courts will also take into consideration the duration of the marriage, your income relative to your spouse’s income and your ability to earn money as you transition out of the marriage.
+Alimony, also known as spousal support, can provide you with funds to maintain your standard as you transition out of the marriage.
+If you believe you should be awarded alimony, you need to show the court that you are in need of these payments and that your spouse is able to pay them.
+The courts will also take into consideration the duration of the marriage, your income relative to your spouse’s income, and your ability to earn money as you transition out of the marriage.

 At the Hamil Scott Law Firm we will work to ensure that you receive or pay a fair amount of alimony.
-We invite you to call our office and schedule an appointment for your confidential consultation.
+We invite you to call our office and schedule an appointment for a free consultation.

-Parents often times move after a divorce to get a fresh start, education, job or for health reasons.
-However when children are involved moving becomes more difficult.
+Parents oftentimes move after a divorce to get a fresh start or for education, job, or health reasons.
+However, when children are involved, moving becomes more difficult.

-The end of a relationship can be a very stressful and difficult time in anyone life.
-This situation is compounded of course when children are involved, the situation is even more difficult.
+The end of a relationship can be a very stressful and difficult time in anyone's life.
+When children are involved, the situation is even more difficult.
 A family attorney can help you handle the transition more smoothly.

-Here at The Hamil Scott Law Firm we are prepared to guide you through this process and explain your rights and responsibilities to ensure that you obtain a fair child support order, whether you are concerned about your rights to receive or your obligation to pay child support.
+Here at The Hamil Scott Law Firm, we are prepared to guide you through this process and explain your rights and responsibilities.
+Our goal is to ensure that you obtain a fair child support order, whether you are concerned about your rights to receive or your obligation to pay child support.

-Every parent absolutely loves their children and the thought of having to share custody with another parent or even losing custody can be a very emotional experience.
+Every parent loves their children, and the thought of having to share custody with another parent or even losing custody can be a very emotional experience.
 Our child custody attorney can help you get custody and advocate for you in court.